LaKing/srvctl/README.md

      In some cases it might come handy to run a single command on all containers.

-   http-redirect                         Redirect traffic of a given VE to a given URL or protocol

-     Place a redirect rule on the VE within the proxy configuration.
-     The URL should contain the protocol and/or the domain name.
-     If neither a keyword, nor an URL are given the redirect is removed.

-   https-redirect                        Redirect traffic of a given VE to a given URL or protocoll

-     Place a redirect rule on the VE within the proxy configuration.
-     The URL should contain the protocol and/or the domain name.
-     If neither a keyword, nor an URL are given the redirect is removed.

    regenerate                            Update configuration settings.

      Get all modules to write and overwrite config files with the actual configurations.